frederic-perez/AmE-dictionary/data/idioms.md

 __pay the price__ To suffer the consequences for doing something or risking something. _Oh, my head!
 I am paying the price for drinking too much last night._
 __pay through the nose (for something)__ :three::hammer:
 __pearly whites__ A person’s set of teeth. _Be sure to brush your pearly whites twice a day, or you might end up getting a cavity!_
+__peel off__ __3__ To deviate or depart from a group’s course or direction of movement. _When he saw his parents approaching, Tom peeled off from his friends and ducked down a side alley._
 __peeping Tom__ A person who secretly watches others, especially for sexual gratification; a voyeur.
 __peg it__ To leave or depart very quickly or suddenly. _You’d better peg it, or you’re going to be late for school!_ _After a really long day at the office, I pegged it out of there as soon as the clock struck 5!_
 __peg someone as something__ (have someone pegged as something) To think of someone in a certain way. _Susan pegged the new employee as a lazy worker._ _She had him pegged as a fortune hunger._